 Epistemic foundationalism is a view about the proper structure of one’s knowledge or justified beliefs.
-Some beliefs are known or justifiedly believed only because some other beliefs are known or justifiedly believed.
+Some beliefs are known or justifiably believed only because some other beliefs are known or justifiably believed.
 For example, you can know that you have heart disease only if you know some other claims such as your doctors report this and doctors are reliable.
 The support these beliefs provide for your belief that you have heart disease illustrates that your first belief is epistemically dependent on these other two beliefs.
 This epistemic dependence naturally raises the question about the proper epistemic structure for our beliefs.
 Should all beliefs be supported by other beliefs?
 Are some beliefs rightly believed apart from receiving support from other beliefs?
 What is the nature of the proper support between beliefs?
 Epistemic foundationalism is one view about how to answer these questions.
 Foundationalists maintain that some beliefs are properly basic and that the rest of one’s beliefs inherit their epistemic status (knowledge or justification) in virtue of receiving proper support from the basic beliefs.
 Foundationalists have two main projects: a theory of proper basicality (that is, a theory of noninferential justification) and a theory of appropriate support (that is, a theory of inferential justification).

 Foundationalism has a long history.
 Aristotle in the Posterior Analytics argues for foundationalism on the basis of the regress argument.
 Aristotle assumes that the alternatives to foundationalism must either endorse circular reasoning or land in an infinite regress of reasons.
 Because neither of these views is plausible, foundationalism comes out as the clear winner in an argument by elimination.
 Arguably, the most well known foundationalist is Descartes, who takes as the foundation the allegedly indubitable knowledge of his own existence and the content of his ideas.
 Every other justified belief must be grounded ultimately in this knowledge.

 The debate over foundationalism was reinvigorated in the early part of the twentieth century by the debate over the nature of the scientific method.
-Otto Neurath (1959; original 1932) argued for a view of scientific knowledge illuminated by the raft metaphor according to which there is no privileged set of statements that serve as the ultimate foundation; rather knowledge arises out of a coherence among the set of statements we accept.
+Otto Neurath (1959; original 1932) argued for a view of scientific knowledge illuminated by the raft metaphor according to which there is no privileged set of statements that serve as the ultimate foundation of knowledge; rather, knowledge arises out of a coherence among the set of statements we accept.
 In opposition to this raft metaphor, Moritz Schlick (1959; original 1932) argued for a view of scientific knowledge akin to the pyramid image in which knowledge rests on a special class of statements whose verification doesn’t depend on other beliefs.

 The Neurath-Schlick debate transformed into a discussion over nature and role of observation sentences within a theory.
 Quine (1951) extended this debate with his metaphor of the web of belief in which observation sentences are able to confirm or disconfirm a hypothesis only in connection with a larger theory.
 Sellars (1963) criticizes foundationalism as endorsing a flawed model of the cognitive significance of experience.
 Following the work of Quine and Sellars, a number of people arose to defend foundationalism (see section below on modest foundationalism).
 This touched off a burst of activity on foundationalism in the late 1970s to early 1980s.
-One of the significant developments from this period is the formulation and defense of reformed epistemology, a foundationalist view that took as the foundations beliefs such as there is a God (see Plantinga (1983)).
+One of the significant developments from this period is the formulation and defense of reformed epistemology, a foundationalist view proposed foundational beliefs such as there is a God (see Plantinga (1983)).
 While the debate over foundationalism has abated in recent decades, new work has picked up on neglected topics about the architecture of knowledge and justification.

 Table of Contents